-- accordance with subsection (5), before 31 October 2017. - (6A) This section, as amended by the Workers Rehabilitation and Compensation Amendment (Presumption of Cause of Disease) Act 2017, applies to an injury if the injury is to be taken to have occurred, in accordance with subsection (5), on or after 31 October 2017. - (7) The regulations may amend Schedule 5 by - (a) varying or rescinding any matter set out in the Schedule; or - (b) adding a disease and a period to the Schedule. - (8) In this section - career fire-fighter means a worker who - time to persons carrying out firefighting operations;
+- accordance with subsection (5), before 31 October 2017. - (6A) This section, as amended by the Workers Rehabilitation and Compensation Amendment (Presumption of Cause of Disease) Act 2017, applies to an injury if the injury is to be taken to have occurred, in accordance with subsection (5), on or after 31 October 2017. - (6B) This section, as amended by the Workers Rehabilitation and Compensation Amendment Act 2022, applies to an injury if the injury is to be taken to have occurred, in accordance with subsection (5), on or after the day on which that Act commences. - (7) The regulations may amend Schedule 5 by - (a) varying or rescinding any matter set out in the Schedule; or - (b) adding a disease and a period to the Schedule. - (8) In this section - career fire-fighter means a worker who - appointment or employment), a position classified as a "fire-fighter", "station officer", "senior station officer" or "district officer" under the industrial award that relates from time to time to persons carrying out fire-fighting operations;

-- (a) is appointed or employed in accordance with section 24 of the Fire Service Act 1979; and - who occupies, or has occupied, (b) during such an appointment or employment (whether or not for whole period of appointment or employment), a position classified as a "firefighter", "station officer", "senior station officer" "district or officer" under the industrial award that relates from time to fire-fighter means - fire-fighting operations -
+- (a) is appointed or employed in accordance with section 24 of the Fire Service Act 1979; and - (b) who occupies, or has occupied, during such an appointment or employment (whether or not for the whole period of such fire-fighter means - fire-fighting operations -